Late Implantation – How It Affects Pregnancy

 What Causes Late Implantation?

-Here are some possible causes of late implantation:
+Here are some possible reasons for late implantation:

-- Current smoking habits are said to be one of the main reasons that there is late implantation in the uterus.
-Research has shown that the odds were five times that of women who have never smoked or those who have smoked in the past.
+- Current smoking habits are said to be one of the main reasons for late implantation in the uterus.
+Research has shown that the odds were five times higher than those of women who have never smoked or those who have smoked in the past (3).

 - A chromosomal anomaly may be a factor that leads to late implantation.